-Our new space is located at 208 Princess St, and we will be relocating in the fall.
+Our new space is located at 208 Princess St, and we will be relocating in June of 2021 (updated Dec.
+14, 2020).
 Our new space is accessible and we are so excited to finally be able to invite in folks who have never been able to enter our doors.
 Thank you to the Government of Canada, the Winnipeg Foundation, the City of Winnipeg and CentreVenture for making this incredible opportunity a reality!
 As well as thanks to all of our government partners who allow us to operate: the Manitoba Arts Council, the Winnipeg Arts Council and the Canada Council for the Arts.

 Launch: Friday, 6 March 2020, 6 – 9 PM.
 Event is free and all are welcome.